Difference-in-Differences with Sample Selection: Estimation and Inference

-These sample analogue estimators of the bounding functions are simple functions of conditional probabilities, means, and trimmed means, and $\sqrt{n}$-consistency and asymptotic normality of these estimators are well established \citep{lee2009,huber2014treatment,newey1994large}.
-Thus, we calculate two types of confidence intervals, by applying standard inference procedures.
-Following \cite{lee2009} and \cite{huber2014treatment}, let $\widehat{LB}_{\tau_g}$ and $ \widehat{UB}_{\tau_g}$ be the estimated bounds for a specific latent group $g$ using the estimation method discussed above and $\hat{\sigma}_{LB_{\tau_g}}$ and $\hat{\sigma}_{{UB}_{\tau_g}}$ denote their respective standard deviations, obtained through bootstrap (\cite{huber2014treatment}, \cite{chen2015bounds}).
-Then, we can compute the first confidence interval as,
+These sample analogue estimators of the bounding functions are functions of conditional probabilities, means, and trimmed means, and include non-smooth functions of auxiliary parameters for which we use plug-in estimates.
+Fortunately, when the true mixing proportions are strictly positive,\footnote{When the true mixing proportion is zero, the asymptotic behavior of the bounds can be characterized by letting the trimming proportion shrink to zero sufficiently slowly such that, asymptotically, there are enough observations in the trimming region to guarantee that the expectation is well defined.
+See \cite{andrews2013inference} and references therein for similar approaches.} $\sqrt{n}$-consistency and asymptotic normality of these estimators follow from results in \citet{chen2003estimation}.\footnote{We thank the associate editor for indicating that the proposed estimators are encompassed by the results in \cite{chen2003estimation}.
+In the supplementary materials Section \ref{Asymptotics}, we verify that the requisite conditions for applying \citet{chen2003estimation} hold, and we derive the resulting asymptotic distributions and their properties.} Hence, we can obtain two types of confidence intervals by applying standard inference procedures.
+Following \cite{lee2009} and \cite{huber2014treatment}, let $\widehat{LB}_{\tau_g}$ and $ \widehat{UB}_{\tau_g}$ be the estimated bounds for a specific latent group $g$ using the estimation method discussed above and $\hat{\sigma}_{LB_{\tau_g}}$ and $\hat{\sigma}_{{UB}_{\tau_g}}$ denote their respective standard deviations, obtained through bootstrap \citep{huber2014treatment,chen2015bounds}.\footnote{See \cite{bugni2010bootstrap}, \citet{bugni2015specification}, and \cite{andrews2024misspecified}, among others, for inferential methods for partially identified models that solve moment inequalities.} Then, we can compute the first confidence interval as,

 which will contain the true bounds with at least 95\% probability.
 The second option for confidence intervals is based on \citet{imbens2004confidence}.
 These confidence intervals are focused on covering the true treatment effect with 95\% probability, which are calculated as $[\widehat{LB}_{\tau_g}-C_{n}\cdot \frac{\hat{\sigma}_{LB_{\tau_g}}}{\sqrt{n}},\widehat{UB}_{\tau_g}+C_{n}\cdot \frac{\hat{\sigma}_{UB_{\tau_g}}}{\sqrt{n}}]$ where $C_{n}$ satisfies